-In release 8, T-Server supports a variety of alarm messages for unsuccessful routing scenarios.
+T-Server supports a variety of alarm messages for unsuccessful routing scenarios.

 When this feature is enabled, a failed route timer is set using the interval defined in configuration option route-failure-alarm-period.
 Each routing failure reported during this period is added to a counter.
-If this counter exceeds a "high water mark" threshold value defined by the option route-failure-alarm-high-wm, T-Server sets a route failure alarm condition, and resets the counter.
+If this counter exceeds a "high water mark" threshold value defined by the configuration option same-agent-login, T-Server sets a route failure alarm condition, and resets the counter.